blanfried/Osows/content/english/_index.md

     - image : "images/about/about-1.png"
       subtitle : "What We Do"
-      title : "Professionally Coded Websites For All" content : "Through our simple and proven process, we transmute visions into high-quality websites merging professional craftsmanship with creativity.
+      title : "Professionally Coded Websites For All" content : "Through our simple and proven 3-step process, we transmute visions into high-quality websites merging professional craftsmanship with creativity.
 Our mission is to create a more inclusive and innovative digital world for everyone."
       button:
         enable : true
-        label : "Our Process"
+        label : "The Steps"
-        link : "services/"
+        # link : "#thesteps"

     # about item loop
     - image : "images/about/about-2.png"